sayliad2000-cell/first-project/README.md

 # first-project
-this is my first git repository.
+This is my first git repository.
+My name is Sayali Deshpande